Gnocchi, Famed Italian Potato Dumplings

 Is gnocchi vegan?

-Plain potato gnocchi tends to just have a few ingredients: potatoes, flour, and salt.
+Plain potato gnocchi tends to just have a few ingredients: potatoes, flour and salt.
 Many store-bought brands can be considered vegan, although they may be manufactured in a facility that uses non-vegan ingredients.
 However, some recipes contain egg.
-If you follow a vegan diet, check the ingredient list carefully and avoid ricotta gnocchi and sauces that contain meat, dairy, or eggs.
+If you follow a vegan diet, check the ingredient list carefully and avoid ricotta gnocchi and sauces that contain meat, dairy or eggs.

 Is all gnocchi gluten-free?